UPPMAX/HPC-python/docs/conda.rst

 .. questions::

    - What does Conda do?
-   - How to creata Conda environments
+   - How to create a Conda environment

 .. objectives::